In this lesson the student will discuss traveling and problems which might occur when having a vacation. They will also learn and practice inversion.

 Prior to watching a video, the student matches new words with their definitions (linger, grievous, encapsulate, twitchy, etc.).
 They check their understanding of the new vocabulary by matching it with antonyms.

-The student watches the video The problem with travel and completes the video comprehension practice.
+The student watches the video The Problem with Travel and answers the video comprehension questions.
 They mark the statements based on the video true or false.

 Vocabulary: Adjectives with positive and negative meaning

-Adjectives from the video are extracted for the student to put them into two groups – adjectives with positive and negative meaning.
+Adjectives from the video are extracted for the student to put into two groups: adjectives with positive and negative meaning.

 The student replaces words and phrases in sentences with adjectives of the same meaning.
 They also practice changing nouns into adjectives to complete sentences.